 The Role of Photography and Realism

 Coming back to the modern era; the precise relationships between photography and its development on the one hand, and the development of painting and sculpture on the other are complex and challenging to unravel.
 From about the middle of the nineteenth century, it becomes less and less critical for some artists to abide by the strict rules of the French Academy.
-Le Déjourner sur l'Herbe by Édouard Manet already shows that academic rules are rejected.
+Le Déjourner sur l'Herbe (1863) by Édouard Manet already shows the rejection of the academic rules.
 The brushwork is relatively sketchy; the perspective is challenging to estimate.
 The figures don't really seem to be in the landscape, but more stuck on it.
 Manet, therefore (for us) takes careful steps in the development of abstract art.

 Abstract Art is a child from the late 1800s